SimonMoitie/Wonky-Piano/README.md

 ```python
 timidity -iA B16,8 -Os &
 ```
--iA specifies the use of the ASLA interface.
+-iA specifies the use of the ALSA interface.
 B16,8 sets the buffer size, where 16 is the number of fragments, and 8 is bit size.
--Os optimises the settings to run on hardware with lower resources.
+-Os specifies MIDI audio output to the ALSA interface.
 & runs Timidity in the background.

 ### bashrc